jugacostase/gtdownloader/README.md

 # tweetgeodownloader
-A Python package for the easy downloading of tweets with geographical information
+A Python package for the simple downloading of tweets with geographical information